nottrobin/docs/src/en/howto-updateseries.md

 #### Update agent data on the upgraded machine

-!!!
-Negative "Warning":
+[note=negative title="Warning"]
 If the Python version has changed between the two series **and** the charm uses `pip` to install packages then it will be necessary to force the unit to install the new Python packages by running the following command on the unit's machine prior to restarting the unit's service:
 `sudo rm /var/lib/juju/agents/unit*/charm/wheelhouse/.bootstrapped` .
+[/note]

 Update the agent data on the newly updated machine/unit appropriate for the new series and restart the agents: